ewrogers/advent-of-rust-2022/README.md

-# Advent of Rust 2022
+# 🎄 Advent of Rust 2022

-The [Advent of Code 2022](https://adventofcode.com/2022) code challenges, written in Rust.
+The [Advent of Code 2022](https://adventofcode.com/2022) code challenges, written in Rust 🦀.

-## Getting Started
+## ⭐️ Getting Started

 You can clone the repository to run the solutions: